 All current and envisaged policies and related strategies take into account all the municipality's variables so that labour can be managed in an integrated basis.
-The management of organisational issues which impact on employees' interests are also done in a consultative/co-operative manner and, when necessary, on a joint decision-making basis with representatives of the unions.
+The management of organisational issues which impact on employees' interests are also done in a consultative/cooperative manner and, when necessary, on a joint decision-making basis with representatives of the unions.

 To streamline such arrangements, a new set of conditions of employment has been introduced nationally.
 These have prompted synergy as well as parity, to a greater extent.
-The new conditions of service will also address deal with the municipality's unfunded the legacy of mandate the past imbala nces in terms of fairness, and
+The new conditions of service will also address the legacy of the past imbalances in terms of fairness, and deal with the municipality's unfunded mandate